idaugherty/CSC233-Project/src/notes.md

 need to do:
 - display selected recipe info in the main homepage (DONE)
-- make the grocery list buttons functional
+- make the grocery list buttons functional (DONE)
 - make pretty!!!